Tennis: Osaka, Barty, Kenin struggle but reach quarter-finals in Melbourne

 The three-time Grand Slam champion had comfortably beaten France’s Alize Cornet in straight sets on Tuesday in her first competitive match since lifting her second US Open title in September.

-World number one Barty also had a fright in her match against Marie Bouzkova of the Czech Republic, but recovered from a second-set stutter to win 6-0, 4-6, 6-3 in just over two hours.
+World number one Barty also had a fright in her match against Marie Bouzkova of the Czech Republic, but recovered from a second-set stutter to win 6-0, 4-6, 6-3.

-“Mid-match I lacked execution ... but happy to get it on my terms in the end,” she said.
+“Mid-match I lacked execution ... but happy to get it on my terms in the end,” Barty said after a quick turnaround, having beaten Ana Bogdan in straight sets on Tuesday night.

-It was a quick turnaround for Barty, who beat Ana Bogdan in straight sets on Tuesday night, but she showed no ill effects to cruise through the first set in 32 minutes.

-Barty’s radar went awry with 13 unforced errors in the second set and the world number 52 broke in the fifth game before levelling the match.

 Barty, hoping to break her country’s 43-year singles title drought at the Australian Open, will face Shelby Rogers of the United States next.

-Defending Australian Open champion Sofia Kenin was also pushed hard, taken to three sets by American Jessica Pegula before prevailing 5-7, 7-5, 6-2.
+Reigning Australian Open champion Sofia Kenin was also pushed hard by American Jessica Pegula, dropping the first set and finding herself 4-1 down in the second before prevailing 5-7, 7-5, 6-2.

+“I was happy the way I was able to change things in the second set ...
+I found my groove,” Kenin said.